Coronary artery disease

 - In excess amounts, free radicals can be very dangerous, causing damaging inflammation and even affecting genetic material in cells.

-- In heart disease, free radicals are released in artery linings and oxidize low-density lipoproteins (LDL).
+- In heart disease, free radicals are released in artery linings where they oxidize low-density lipoproteins (LDL).
 The oxidized LDL is the basis for cholesterol build-up and damage on the artery walls, leading to heart disease.

 Inflammatory Response.
 For the arteries to harden there must be a persistent reaction in the body that causes ongoing harm.
 This reaction is an immune process known as the inflammatory response.